Heat & Sun

 Heat exposure is far and away the most likely hazard that visitors should plan for.
-The summer months, particularly July and August, can be extremely hot with many days reaching over 100 degrees Farenheit and very little shade on the trails.
+The summer months, particularly July and August, can be extremely hot with many days reaching over 100 F/38 C and very little shade on the trails.

 Rattlesnakes will usually try to crawl away or remain hidden unless surprised.
 You can minimize the chances of being bitten by keeping your distance.
 It also helps to watch where you put hands and feet.
 Snakes will seek shady, cooler areas when the hot summer sun is out, so avoid putting hands and feet in locations where you can't see.